10-21-11 Seasonal Changes

 Condition your soil with plenty of compost.
 Composted manures are good too

 Break up the bulbs into cloves, leaving the papery skin intact

 Push cloves into the ground point side up, 2 inches deep.
 We plant 4 per square foot (Square Foot Gardening) or on 4 inch centers (Grow BioIntensive)

 That’s it!
 Here’s a great resource from Peaceful Valley Farms with even more information:

 4. Gardenerd Product of the Month – D. Landreth Seeds

 We’re taking a break from our regular programming to ask for your support for America’s oldest seed company.
 D. Landreth Seed Company is headed for bankruptcy and the owners have started a campaign to raise funds.
 Buy a catalog to save this heirloom of America.
-Read all about it here, and order yours today.
+Read all about it here.